Openpalm/meditation-timers/README.md

 just execute and meditate.

-##if you're on linux you may need to modify beep.sh with ^G.

 # to use
 ./10-minutes.sh

+#pitfalls
+tested on macos.
+linux: might need to edit the echo message and change the string to ^G (ctrl G, or some other sound command)